-Update: iRover Recalls Hoverboards Over Fire / Explosion Risk
+Update: CPSC Issues 2nd Recall on Hoverboards Over Fire / Explosions

-According to a CBS report, the U.S. Consumer Products Safety Commission (CPSC) is investigating at least 10 incidences of hoverboard fires in 9 states.
+November 15, 2017 – CPSC is recalling hoverboards from several companies for a 2nd time over concerns the devices could CBS report, the U.S. Consumer Products Safety Commission (CPSC) is investigating at least 10 incidences of hoverboard fires in 9 states.
 Many of the electric scooters have large high-watt lithium batteries, which can explode and catch fire without warning.

 Has There Been a Recall?

 In July 2016, the CPSC issued a recall for more than 500,000 hoverboards from 10 different companies.
 The recall followed at least 99 reports of the battery packs in hoverboards catching fire or exploding.
 The agency has investigated over 60 hoverboard fires in 60 states, which together caused more than $2 million in property damages.